- Many doctors prescribe useless antibiotics for bronchitis

 "Antibiotics are not needed and are of no benefit" for cold and flu, said Dr. John Joseph, a family medicine physician at Scott & White Killeen Clinic in Killeen, Texas.

-The best way to prevent the flu is to get vaccinated every year, according to the Centers for Disease Control and Prevention.
-If you've already got it, talk to your doctor about taking an antiviral drug to speed your recovery.
+The best way to prevent the flu is to get vaccinated every year, according to the CDC.
+If you've got it, talk to your doctor about taking an antiviral drug to speed your recovery.

 Colds usually last seven to 10 days, Helberg said, and will go away on their own with plenty of rest and fluids.
 You can take over-the-counter medications to relieve some of the symptoms.